Growth and scaling are very important for many businesses. What is scaling a business and why is it a trend among startups today?

 4. Recruit strategically

-A scalable structure is also a structure that counts among its talents profiles, certainly graduates, but rather juniors.
+A scalable organisation is also one that includes among its talents profiles, graduates certainly, but also junior employees.

-And for good reason, young recruits are generally more inclined to adapt to change, especially when the company operates a pivot, i.e. a change in strategy to align its supply with demand and the various economic issues.
+And for good reason.
+Young recruits are generally more inclined to adapt to change, especially when the company pivots, i.e. a change in strategy to align its supply with demand and the various economic issues.

-On the other hand, expert profiles, although they remain indispensable, have more difficulty adapting to major changes.
+On the other hand, expert talents, although they are still essential, occasionally have more difficulty adapting to major changes.

 All in all, you have to mix talents!